 Ford has confirmed that their new 1.0-liter EcoBoost three-cylinder engine will be coming to the US.
 The latest edition to the EcoBoost family will be the smallest engine Ford has ever built.
 The 1.0-liter three-cylinder features direct injection and Ti-VCT and will be mated to either a six-speed manual or dual-clutch automatic six-speed transmission.
 The 1.0-liter engine is said to produce an output in the neighborhood of 120 horses.
 The new engine has the same displacement as a cruiser motorcycle.

 This marks the first time Ford has ever built a vehicle with less than four cylinders.
 Ford also plans to launch five EV's in the US market by 2012 and 2013 in Europe.
-They've also been working very hard to expand its lineup of hybrids and plug-in hybrids.
+They've also been working very hard to expand Ford hybrid lineup and plug-in hybrids..
 In addition, Ford has confirmed they are developing in-house an all-new eight-speed automatic transmission.
 Further technical and application details of the new Ford Fiesta 1.0-liter EcoBoost engine will be released at the Frankfurt Motor Show in September.